jina-ai/jina/.github/2.0/cookbooks/Flow.md

     f.post('/', parameters={'hello': 'world'})
 ```

-This is useful to control `Executor` object in the runtime.
+This is useful to control `Executor` objects in the runtime.

 ### Switch REST & gRPC Interface

 By default all `.post()` communications are via `gRPC` interface.

-To enable a Flow receiving from HTTP request, you can add `restful=True` in Flow constructor.
+To enable a Flow to receive from an HTTP request, you can add `restful=True` in the Flow constructor.

 ```python
 from jina import Flow